-If your battery has a lesser voltage difference than normal.
-You’ll get less current delivered to your RC car.
-Thus decreasing its runtime and performance.
+If your battery has a lesser voltage than normal, you’ll get less current delivered to your RC car.
+Thus, it decreases the runtime and performance.

 Measure and make sure of the problem using a mutimeter.
 The multimeter can give you both the voltage rating and the resistance too.

 Here are some multimeters that you can check out: